 If your dataflow becomes fast enough after removing some pre-processing (e.g. augmentations), then the pre-processing is the bottleneck.

 Without pre-processing, your dataflow is just reading + parallelism, which includes both reading cost and the multiprocess communication cost.
 You can now let your reader produce only a single integer after reading a large amount of data, so that the pipeline contains only parallel reading cost, but negligible communication cost any more.

 If this becomes fast enough, it means that communication is the bottleneck.
 If pure parallel reading is still not fast enough, it means your raw reader is the bottleneck.

 In practice the dataflow can be more complicated and you’ll need to design your own strategies to understand its performance.

-Once you’ve understand what is the bottleneck, you can try some improvements such as:
+Once you’ve understood which part is the bottleneck, you can start optimizing the specific part by methods such as:

 Use single-file database to avoid random read on hard disk.

 Use fewer pre-processings or write faster ones with whatever tools you have.

 Move certain pre-processing (e.g. mean/std normalization) to the graph, if TF has fast implementation of it.

 Compress your data (e.g. use uint8 images, or JPEG-compressed images) before sending them through anything (network, ZMQ pipe, Python-TF copy etc.)